Nitrome

 Nitrome Games Limited is a British independent video game developer based in London.
-The company formerly developed Unity-based games (and previously Flash-based) for Web browsers, but now publishes and develops games across multiple platforms including mobile, Nintendo Switch, and PS4, with a few releases on Steam.
+The company formerly developed Flash and Unity games for Web browsers, but now publishes and develops games across multiple platforms including mobile, Nintendo Switch, and PS4, with a few releases on Steam.

 Their games are recognizable by the pixel art design and cartoon-like appearance, along with a jingle to the start of every game and the use of chiptune.

 Nitrome was started on 10 August 2004 by Matthew Annal and Heather Stancliffe, two graphic designers, intending to create games for mobile phones.
 Instead, the company began taking on commissions for Internet-based flash games.
 Some of Nitrome's games feature characters which are inspired by other characters from video games, TV shows, and various other sources.
 Nitrome's online games are published on their website, and were available to license on other websites such as Miniclip, MTV Arcade and PCH Games.

 History

 Nitrome's creation stemmed from a conversation between Matthew Annal and Heather Stancliffe, in which Annal suggested that they make a game for mobile phones.
 Stancliffe was initially hesitant, but was persuaded that it could be a successful idea.
 The temporary website for their upcoming project was first launched on 3 April 2005, with a preview video of Chick Flick, their intended first game.
-Since then, Nitrome has made 146 flash games, their 135th game being Turn-Undead, released on 7 October 2014, and are venturing into mobile phone and PC gaming, as their current flash games aren't providing enough revenue.
+Since then, Nitrome has made 146 flash games, and are venturing into mobile phone and PC gaming, as their current flash games aren't providing enough revenue.
 In September 2011, Annal was joined by his brother, Jonathan Roy Annal.
-On 24 November 2011 Nitrome released their 100th game, Nitrome Must Die, in which players shoot enemies from the previous 99 games that Nitrome has made before Nitrome Must Die.
-Their 136th game is Endless Doves.
-In 2015, Nitrome made history by releasing their 140th game, Fluffball, their unreleased game from 2007, and their 141st game, Silly Sausage in Meat Land, sequel to their 2011 game, Silly Sausage.
-Also in 2015, their 142nd game Cooped Up, was released, followed by Green Ninja, Vault, Beneath the Lighthouse, and ultimately, their first published game, Ultimate Briefcase, in 2016.
+On 24 November 2011 Nitrome released their 100th game, Nitrome Must Die, in which players shoot enemies from their previous 99 games.
+In 2015, Nitrome released their 140th game, Fluffball, a previously unreleased game from 2007.
+Their first published game, Ultimate Briefcase, was released in 2016.
 In 2017, a teaser for the game Bomb Chicken was released.
-In 2018, it was revealed that same game would arrive on the Nintendo Switch, ultimately being a big milestone for Nitrome.
+In 2018, it was revealed that same game would arrive on the Nintendo Switch.

-In May of 2020, the company announced a partnership with Poki B.V, an Amsterdam-based online game publisher, in order to port their Flash-based games to HTML5.
+In May 2020, the company announced a partnership with Poki B.V, an Amsterdam-based online game publisher, in order to port their Flash-based games to HTML5.

+In 2022, Nitrome partnered with Limited Run Games to distribute Gunbrick: Reloaded (a remastered version of their flash game Gunbrick) on physical Nintendo Switch cartridges.
+This was not a part of the Limited Run collection, however.
+LRG only helped with distribution.